 Randomly throughout the city, you’ll find food markets.
 Keep your eyes peeled for international markets popping up in the Piazza della Santissima Annunziata.

-This is a highlight to any trip to Florence, and when considering what to do in the city, place a trip to the Duomo prominently on your itinerary.
+This is a highlight to any trip to the city, and when considering what to do in Florence, place a trip to the Duomo prominently on your itinerary.
 Dominating the Piazza del Duomo is the Santa Maria Cathedral, or Duomo.

 The outer facade is in gothic style, while the inside offers incredible paintings and frescos.
 For an even more memorable experience, purchase the ticket that allows you to climb to the top of the Duomo for incredible vistas across the city.
 Click here to learn more.